 The new No-Fault law makes a complex system even more confusing and difficult for a layperson to navigate.
-It seems likely that any savings will come at the expense of those who can least afford it: automobile crash survivors who have suffered catastrophic and often life-changing injuries.
-Worst of all, it is unclear whether those savings will actually trickle down to motorists, who are likely to discover that they now have less coverage without a correspondingly significant reduction in premiums.
+The savings touted under the new law are likely to come at the expense of those who can least afford it: automobile crash survivors who have suffered catastrophic and often life-changing injuries.
+Worst of all, it remains to be seen whether those savings will actually trickle down to motorists, who are discovering that they now have less coverage without a correspondingly significant reduction in premiums.

 HERE ARE THE HIGHLIGHTS OF MANY OF THE CHANGES UNDER THE NEW NO-FAULT LAW: